OWASP/www-event-2021-training/pages/schedule.md

 permalink: /schedule/

 ---
 ## Our 2021 OWASP Virtual Training Program will be launching in the coming weeks.
-Please stay tuned as we annouce our exciting line-up for this year.
+Please stay tuned as we announce our exciting line-up for this year.

 #The virtual training classes range between 4-8 hours in total length.
 Courses offered in 4 hour blocks per day from January 26-27th.